buepro/typo3-pizpalue/Documentation/User/Various.rst

 Extensions
 ==========

-This distribution provides some additions to extensions.
+This extension provides some additions to other extensions.
 Additional information might be found in the manual user section from the related extensions.

 .. _user-news: